ArttuKuikka/Y2Sharp/README.md

 await Y2Sharp.youtube.DownloadAsync("gQjAEbWZEgU", "music.mp3");
 ```

-install the nuget an you can use the command above.
+install the latest nuget from https://github.com/ArttuKuikka/Y2Sharp/releases and you can use the command above.

 explanations to all the parameters